How to find quality clothes this Second Hand September

 A woman looking at clothes in a clothing store.

 Popular chain vintage stores include Rokit Vintage, Beyond Retro, and Traid, although most stores are independent.
-You’ll have more luck in bigger cities, in particular London, Sheffield, Manchester, Brighton, and Bristol
+You’ll have more luck in bigger cities, in particular London, Sheffield, Manchester, Brighton, and Bristol.

 Vintage clothing can vary a lot in sizing and you’ll often find tags are faded or have been removed, so be sure to try on anything you want to buy.
 If you’re looking specifically for things like leather jackets or denim jeans, you can get yourself a really good deal on high quality vintage items.